bbauska/cellardoor/more.md

 ### This is the right time!

 Yes!
-This is December and Internship process for the next summer has just started.
+This is October (or Sept) and Internship process for the next summer has just started.
 I have already created a sheet for you!
 Open <a href="https://docs.google.com/spreadsheets/d/1-0M50QEHjB64WhdcMFDlAbp4atND8QrlWJwKkfpNJ2k/edit?usp=sharing" target="_blank">this sheet</a> and make a copy for yourself.
 Edit companies as per your preferences.

 Apply everywhere!
 Don't think that you don't have a perfect resume, just visit their career website or <a href="https://www.linkedin.com/vsearch/j?keywords=Internship&title=Internship&sb=Jobs%20for%20Internship%20titles&trk=tyah&trkInfo=clickedVertical%3Asuggestion%2CclickedEntityId%3A166%2Cidx%3A1-1-1%2CtarId%3A1457835727447%2Ctas%3Ainternship%20" target="_blank">LinkedIn internship posts</a> and fill the form.
 I applied to <a href="http://eulercoder.me/2016/02/27/My-internship-interview-experience-with-Amazon-LinkedIn-BrowserStack-Mozilla-and-Slack/" target="_blank">more than 20 companies this year</a>.